device42/device42-docs/docs/reports/reports/discovery-quality-scores.md

 - **Port Check**: Port check references the first step of each discovery job where an attempt is made to connect to the target discovery port, e.g. a connection is attempted port 22 for a Linux SSH-based discovery - Green Check (success) / Red-X (failure).
 - **Auth**: Reports the status of authentication to a given endpoint using the credentials supplied in the discovery job's settings - Green Check (success) / Red-X (failure).
 - **Discovery Successful**: Success (green check mark) will be shown when both Port check and Auth succeed.
 If either of those two fail, success column shows Red-X. _Note that only if device is not added, will it be marked as failure - otherwise, based on scores, it will be marked as PARTIAL or OK._
 - **Sudo Access**: Indicates whether sudo access is allowed for the discovery job.
+The icon will be a green check mark if sudo access is allowed, a red cross if it is not, and a dash if not applicable (for non-nix scores).
 - **Ignored**: Indicates a successful connection to a device to which a [Device Ignore Rule](../../infrastructure-management/devices/device-ignore-rules.md) was applied, and that the device was ruled out and ignored.
 - **Ignore Rule**: This is the text entered in the _Ignored text contains**:_ field when the [Device Ignore Rule](../../infrastructure-management/devices/device-ignore-rules.md) was created.
 - **Success**: Indicates whether the device was successfully discovered (and ignored if applicable).